 “It’s comfortable yet stylish,” adds interior stylist Bonnie Aunchman.
-“It is light, open and airy with really no boundary between indoors and outdoors.
-It evokes the feeling of the beach—breezy, tranquil and relaxed.
-Bringing the outdoors in is an important element to the design of coastal chic home.”
+“It is light, open, and airy with no real boundary between indoors and outdoors.
+It evokes the feeling of the beach or a tropical paradise—breezy, tranquil, and relaxed.
+Bringing the outdoors in is an important element to the design of coastal chic homes.”

 “You want to stick with primarily neutral or coastal colors,” says Jenny.
 “Neutral or white walls should be the backdrop for your space since there is a vast mixture of materials in this style.
 Plus, painting your walls a light white will instantly open up your space and make it feel more casual and elegant.”

 “White and bright is key to this style,” adds Bonnie.
 “For accent colors, take a cue from the outside: think seafoam green, pale blue tones, warm sand beige or khaki.”

 4. Bring in as much natural light as you can.